top of page

 Is it advantageous to list multiple mentors of interest (or just one) on my application?

 There is no inherent advantage to naming multiple mentors of interest on your application.
 I review all applications on which I am listed as a top-choice mentor.
 Listing two potential mentors may be appropriate if your interests and goals clearly fit with two faculty members’ research programs (as described in your personal statement).
+That said, you may actually be at a disadvantage if you list too many mentors of interest-- because our mentorship model prioritizes research interest fit, listing many faculty members with very diverse research programs may actually hurt your chances, as it can convey the message that you don't have specific research interests.

 I have never had to write a CV—just a regular resume.
 How should I organize this document?